Your browser is not supported. | ||

 Level 150

-PFDs with a BL of 150 can be used in all types of water conditions.
-They're the best choice for regular boaters who spend lots of time offshore in an array of different weather conditions and are made with high-visibility materials.
-They also feature a collar that will keep you afloat and support your neck, head and shoulders if you're unconscious.
-While these are at the top of the range in terms of buoyancy, Level 150+ and Level 100 PFDs have some limitations in terms of their use.
-Because of the collar that's built into them, they have the potential to cause serious neck or even spinal injury if you have a fall while wakeboarding or waterskiing.
+While they are at the top of the range in terms of buoyancy, Level 150 PFDs are not suitable for all uses.
+Because of the built-in collar, they have the potential to cause serious neck or even spinal injury if you have a fall while wakeboarding or waterskiing.
 And they don't have a great range of movement, so paddle boarding and kayaking can become pretty hard work.

 Level 100